Chechekhins/scParadise/docs/theory.rst

 .. _specificity:
 Specificity
 ===========
-Specificity, also known as the **True Negative Rate (TNR)**, quantifies the proportion of actual negative cases that are correctly classified as negative by the model.
+**Specificity**, also known as the **True Negative Rate (TNR)**, quantifies the proportion of actual negative cases that are correctly classified as negative by the model.
 In other words, it indicates how effectively a model identifies instances that do not belong to the positive class (cell type).

 The formula for calculating specificity is: